 The sunrise is said to be really exceptional here and you could easily spend a whole day just gazing around and walking through this architectural beauty.

 We spent around 2 hours here and didn’t even realize so much time had passed when it struck us that Prambanan stays open only till 5 p.m.
 So, we ran to find our car and start for the other amazing site, we stopped at the pharmacy but we got lost on our way out (Yeah, the exit from Borobudur can be a little confusing).
-Although if you have time in hand, we would definitely advice you to not miss on the sunrise in Borobudur.
+Although if you have time in hand, we would definitely advise you to not miss the sunrise in Borobudur.

 We finally reached the famous Prambanan temple around 4.45 p.m and then we just strolled around marveling at the beauty of it all.
 The temples here resemble the Angkor Wat temple and you can also see the Merebu volcano from here.
 We were completely mesmerized by the beautiful sunset here and wished we had a little more time.